-The second reason is that we recognize that a Los Angeles summer camp is a chance for kids to experience things they wouldn’t encounter at home.
+The second reason is that we recognize that an overnight summer camp is a chance for kids to experience things they wouldn’t encounter at home.
 Most families in LA don’t have an archery range or a high ropes course in the backyard, nor do they have laser tag equipment laying around.

 By offering 70+ electives for our campers to choose from, our aim is to make each camper’s experience as fulfilling as possible because they can each choose activities that appeal to them.

 At any summer camp, the counselors are a huge part of the experience.
 Kids look up to their counselors and rely on them for guidance and support.
 The right counselors can bring even the shyest child out of their shell and help them embrace new friendships.